1. Evaluate your PAH Therapy and Set a New Goal

 3. Continue to Learn About Pulmonary Arterial Hypertension

 The good news is if you are reading this article you are already taking a step towards becoming more informed about PAH.
 Read about the new therapies approved by the FDA to treat PAH such as Adempas, Opsumit, and Orenitram.
 Review the outcomes of research studies such as the AMBITION study that demonstrated the safety and effectiveness of combination therapy for pulmonary arterial hypertension.
-Like and follow us on Facebook to receive the most up to date information about PAH.

 4. Plan a Trip